emmavharrison/emdb-project/README.md

 - To generate the Amplify config JSON file, run `amplify pull --appId YOUR_APP_ID --envName YOUR_ENV_NAME`

+## Running the project lcoally

+- Ensure you have run `npm run sandbox` to generate a sandbox environment in AWS which allows you to run the project locally against the sandbox
+- Run `npm run dev` to run the frontend locally

 ## Features

 - **Authentication**: Setup with Amazon Cognito for secure user authentication.